wiringa/ArcPy-Feature-Image-Exporter/README.md

 * Only unique fields of type text are supported.
 * Clipping the data frame to a shape produces errors which require restarting ArcGIS for Desktop.
 * Filename uniqueness support is not fully functional.
 If `arcpy.env.overwriteOutput=True`, files may be overwritten.
 If `False`, warnings will be produced in the case of non-unique filenames (or, if files of the same name already exist).
+* All work and testing was done within the ArcGIS for Desktop Python console.
+Does it work outside of ArcGIS for Desktop?
+Maybe.